-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.
-Because this is a new illness it has been able to spread quickly, which is why the Government and the NHS are taking significant steps to combat it.
+Because this is a new illness it has been able to spread quickly, which is why the Government and the NHS have taken significant steps to combat it.

 As patients and citizens, it is vital that we all follow the advice and do our bit to help minimise the spread of the illness.

 We’ll update this page with general information and specific changes here at the practice.
 Please bookmark or save this page for future reference.

 To protect yourself and others, when you leave home you must: